 The X is used to indicate that the student failed the course for not meeting class attendance/participation requirements as outlined in the course guide.
 When a student is issued an X grade, the instructor also records the last date of attendance/participation.
 San Juan College uses the X grade to accurately analyze student success rates.

 Prerequisites must be completed with a minimum grade of C in order to continue in the subsequent course.

 Administrative Withdrawal Policy

 Whenever possible the SJC student will be responsible to withdraw from classes within the official timelines designated for student withdrawal.
 The administrative withdrawal is a procedure that allows a student to withdraw from a class after the published last day to drop classes.
 The proper use of this procedure is outlined below.

 Students may request an Administrative Withdrawal (AW) through the Dean’s or Registrar’s Office using the Request for Administrative Withdrawal Form.
 After reviewing the request and documentation, the appropriate Dean or Vice President will submit their decision using the Student Action Form to the Registrar’s Office.
 The deadline to submit a request is the end of the current semester.

-The process may also be initiated by their instructor, an SJC Administrator, Registrar, Dean, or Vice President when it is determined it is in the best interest of the student and/or the SJC community that a student be withdrawn.
+The process may also be initiated by their instructor, the Coordinator of Disability Services, an SJC Administrator, Registrar, Dean, or Vice President when it is determined it is in the best interest of the student and/or the SJC community that a student be withdrawn.